Brantevik Eel

 The Brantevik Eel (Branteviksålen) (before 1859 – before 7 August 2014), also known as Åle, was a European eel (Anguilla anguilla) that is believed to have lived for more than 150 years.

-The eel was released into a well in the town of Brantevik, Sweden in 1859 by an eight-year-old boy, Samuel Nilsson.
+The eel was released into a well in the village of Brantevik, Sweden in 1859 by an eight-year-old boy, Samuel Nilsson.
 On 7 August 2014, Tomas Kjellman, the owner of the property, reported that the eel was found dead and partially decomposed.
-The eel was sent to an expert to determine the eel's actual age.
+The eel was sent to an expert to determine the eel's age.

 The eel's head, presumed lost, was eventually recovered in a freezer.
 SVT's nature show Mitt i naturen extracted the eel from the well at one point, but put it back.

 Life

 In the wild, American and European eels originate exclusively from the Sargasso Sea at the Mid-Atlantic Ridge.
 During their juvenile stages as glass eels and leptocephali, these eels will travel to both Europe and North America to find freshwater, where they will spend the majority of their lives.
 It is presumed that Åle traveled from the Sargasso sea to Brantevik prior to his capture.

 At the time of his capture, it was not uncommon to throw an eel into a well.
-Due to the lack of quality water treatment in 17th century Sweden, eels could be a satisfactory method to manage watery pests. Åle is alleged to have survived by eating mosquitoes and similar insects.
+Due to the lack of quality water treatment in 19th century Sweden, eels could be a satisfactory method to manage watery pests. Åle is alleged to have survived by eating mosquitoes and similar insects.

 Samuel Nillson and his family dubbed the eel "Åle".
 The name is derived from the word "ål", or "eel" in Swedish.
 In 1904, an unnamed female eel was thrown into the well.
-As late as 2023, the female eel was confirmed to be alive in the same well that Åle had perished.
+As late as 2023, the female eel was confirmed to be alive in the same well that Åle had perished in.